EmmettBicker/arcade/doc/programming_guide/camera.rst

 -----------

 - Objects which modify the view and perspective matrices are called "Projectors"

-  - `arcade.camera.Projector` is a `Protocol` used internally by arcade
+  - :py:class:`arcade.camera.Projector` is a :py:class:`Protocol` used internally by arcade
-  - `Projector.use()` sets the internal projection and view matrices used by Arcade and Pyglet
+  - :py:func:`Projector.use()` sets the internal projection and view matrices used by Arcade and Pyglet
-  - `Projector.activate()` is the same as use, but works within a context manager using the `with` syntax
+  - :py:func:`Projector.activate()` is the same as use, but works within a context manager using the ``with`` syntax
-  - `Projector.unproject(screen_coordinate)`
-provides a way to find the world position of any pixel position on screen.
+  - :py:func:`Projector.unproject(screen_coordinate)` provides a way to find the world position of any pixel position on screen.
-  - `Projector.project(world_coordinate)`
-provides a way to find the screen position of any position in the world.
+  - :py:func:`Projector.project(world_coordinate)` provides a way to find the screen position of any position in the world.

 - There are multiple data types which provide the information required to make view and projection matrices

-  - `camera.CameraData` holds the position, forward, and up vectors along with a zoom value used to create the view matrix
+  - :py:class:`camera.CameraData` holds the position, forward, and up vectors along with a zoom value used to create the view matrix
-  - `camera.OrthographicProjectionData` holds the left, right, bottom, top, near, far values needed to create a orthographic projection matrix
+  - :py:class:`camera.OrthographicProjectionData` holds the left, right, bottom, top, near, far values needed to create a orthographic projection matrix
-  - `camera.PerspectiveProjectionData` holds the aspect ratio, field of view, near and far needed to create a perspective projection matrix.
+  - :py:class:`camera.PerspectiveProjectionData` holds the aspect ratio, field of view, near and far needed to create a perspective projection matrix.

 - There are three primary `Projectors` in `arcade.camera`

-  - `arcade.camera.Camera2D` is locked to the x-y plane and is perfect for most use cases within arcade.
+  - :py:class:`arcade.camera.Camera2D` is locked to the x-y plane and is perfect for most use cases within arcade.
-  - `arcade.camera.OrthographicProjector` can be freely positioned in 3D space, but the scale of objects does not depend on the distance to the projector
+  - :py:class:`arcade.camera.OrthographicProjector` can be freely positioned in 3D space, and the scale of objects does not depend on the distance from the projector.
-  - `arcade.camera.PerspectiveProjector` can be freely position in 3D space,
-and objects look smaller the further from the camera they are
+  - :py:class:`arcade.camera.PerspectiveProjector` can be freely positioned in 3D space, and objects look smaller the further from the camera they are.